Ramkumar47/suckless/supportingFiles/README.md

 *dwm.desktop* put this file in /usr/share/xsessions/ for it to showup in login manager

+*inputrc* put it in home under hidden mode for vi keybindings in bash

 Other customizations such as fonts, tmux etc.. can be obtained from other repositories such as *OpenSUSE_configurations*